userdyk-github/userdyk-github.github.io/_posts/MATH05/2019-08-14-MATH05-Curve fitting.md

 ![fig](https://user-images.githubusercontent.com/52376448/63042334-b80aca00-bf04-11e9-8ca9-4c2923b720df.png)

 I will introduce data fitting techniques.
-The goal is to answer which mathematical graph are best suited to data given to you, as shown in the figure on the left. ***As an answer to this question, if you run the below following main code, you can get the above graph on the right.*** <br>
+The goal is to answer which mathematical graph are best suited to data given to you, as shown in the figure on the left. ***As an answer to this question, if you run the below following main code, you can get the above graph on the right.***

 <dl>
 <dt class='frame1'>Main code</dt>